lejogs/lejogs.github.io/_posts/2014-09-12-The-aftermath.md

 trying the arms in the air / shoulder to shoulder but the substantial difference in saddle and torso heights would likely have prevented us from reaching the line at all).
-And so it was that we came to a stop by the famed signpost, 1008 miles and X feet climbed from where we started, the champagne started flowing and the cameras clicking.
+And so it was that we came to a stop by the famed signpost, 1008 miles and 60,474 feet climbed from where we started, the champagne started flowing and the cameras clicking.
 The arrival of Mr & Mrs Walters brought a further round of hearty congratulations and champagne.
 Despite the jubilation, we managed to retain a reasonable level of